ctsrc/toy_transaction_engine/README.md

 # Toy Transaction Engine

+This is an implementation of a toy transaction engine according to a specification that was handed to me by someone for implementation.

+The spec itself is not public.
+And at the time of this writing neither is this repository, as I was not sure if I should make the repository public or not.
+Waiting to hear back on whether I should make the repository public or not.

 ## Assumptions

 In addition to the assumptions listed in the spec, I am making some further assumptions: